 Before starting this project, I didn't really have much experience in Swift or iOS development.
 However, the really difficult part was not how to write Swift codes or to design a emotion detection algorithm.
 Instead, what brought me much trouble was how to import OpenCV and Dlib in an Swift program.
-While this is not a very complicated computer vision app, it gives a good example of how to building an iOS app with OpenCV and Dlib.
+While this is not a very complicated computer vision app, it is a good example of building an iOS app with OpenCV and Dlib.

 Like I said, I am really new to iOS programming.
 I tried hard to follow good iOS designs and conventions.
 Please let me know if there are any mistakes and feel free provide any advice.
 I really appreciate it.